lukecassidy/launch-box/README.md

 ---

 ## TODO
+- [ ] Wire up layout config to script functionality
 - [ ] Support multiple Chrome profiles
-- [ ] Move monitor layout to main config file
-- [ ] Update config file format/type
 - [ ] Tidy up to be a lot more user friendly